nusratrahman19/nusratrahman19/README.md

 - 👋 Hi, I’m @nusratrahman19
 - 👀 I’m interested in learning more
-- 🌱 I’m currently learning new language, new computer language and doing many courses to keep myself busy.
+- 🌱 I’m currently learning new languages, new programming languages and I love reading books.
-- 💞️ I’m looking to collaborate on (not sure but want to collaborate with freecodecamp and CS50 and more)
 - 📫 How to reach me-- instagram: nusratrahman19

 <!---